3 Are there any problems with adopting brain-based approaches to education?

 As could be anticipated with any new idea, BBE has both its advocates and others who urge practitioners to take a more cautious approach.
 Activity 3 presents some alternative perspectives and may help you decide which view you find most convincing.

-To help you decide, click on the "View document" link above and read the extract from the interview with Renate Caine, an advocate of connecting brain-based learning to education.
+To help you decide, click on the link below to read an extract from an interview with Renate Caine, an advocate of connecting brain-based learning to education.

-Then click on the second "View document" link above and read ‘New research spurs debate on early brain development’, Fran Ellers' account of a discussion with Charles Nelson, a brain researcher who urges a more cautious approach.
+Then click on the link below to read Fran Ellers' account of a discussion with Charles Nelson, a brain researcher who urges a more cautious approach.

-Amend your notes to Activity 2 to include ideas from these readings.
+Take another look at your notes to Activity 2, and where applicable, amend them to include ideas from these readings.